dashMrl/Sloth/README.md

 There are some keys you should know :

-- the entire action won't trigger unless you call `commit` when finished the configuration
+- the entire action won't trigger unless you call `commit` when the configuration finished
 - when `afterDenied` is called , you lost your ability to continue configuring .
 Make sure call `afterDenied` at the end of configuration
 - the variable `requestAction` will request permissions directly if its `invoke` method is called
-- the variable `goSettingAction` will navigate you to the setting page of your app
+- the variable `goSettingAction` will navigate you to the setting page of your app when its `invoke` called